Frequently Asked Questions

 Q: What is the typical cost of this program?

 A: The typical cost of the program for a full-time student is the current CCRI tuition for five semesters, books, lab coats, uniforms and travel expenses to the clinical sites.
-The total cost of a two-year program is approximately $5000.
+Additional information can be found on the Bursar website at www.ccri.edu/bursar.

 Q: If I apply, what are the chances of getting accepted?

-A: CCRI accepts approximately 15 students into the Histotechnician Program each May.
-If students have prior college education or clinical experience, they can gain advanced placement into the program.
+A: CCRI accepts approximately 15 students into the Histotechnician Program each March.

 Q: Whom may I contact for more information?